What is FAASF?

 What is Social Security?

-Social Security in the US refers to an insurance scheme by the US Federal Reserve that provides benefits to pensioners and those who are unemployed or disabled.
+Social Security in the US refers to an insurance plan offered by the US government that provides benefits to pensioners and those who are unemployed or disabled.
 Benefits include retirement and disability income, Medicare, and death and survivorship benefits.
 It is one of the largest government programs in the world, paying out hundreds of billions of dollars per year.

 Retirement benefits are paid out monthly to retired workers and their spouses who, during their working years, contributed to the Social Security system.
 One of the strategies to get the most out of Social Security benefits involves filing as a spouse first, also known as the restricted application strategy.